Tired of emotional ups and downs? Tired of being at the top one day and at the bottom the next?

 The child is doing it to survive.

-The problem is that as an adult, you maintain this behaviour.
+The problem is that as an adult, you maintain this behavior.
 You put other people’s wishes and needs before your own.

 because that’s the only way in which others will treat you as you deserve.